loading spinner

 Are People Judging Me as Much as I Think They Are?

-Psychologists call this the spotlight effect — the tendency to overestimate how much others notice and remember our behavior.
-In reality, people are far more focused on themselves — their own insecurities, their own to-do lists, their own inner critic — than they are on you.
+Here's why that matters.
+People are far more focused on themselves, on their own insecurities, their own to-do lists, their own inner critic, than they are on you.
 You might replay a moment for hours, worrying how awkward you sounded.
-But to someone else, it was a passing comment they barely noticed — or they were too wrapped up in their own thoughts to register it at all.
+To someone else, it was a passing comment they barely registered.

 How to Stop Judging Yourself: 5 Steps to Follow